 First-time loan borrowers who are subject to the 30-day disbursement delay will not receive a refund of loan proceeds until the fifth week of classes.

 Midterm grades are mandatory as of summer semester 2015 and will be entered for every class in which you are enrolled.
 You will be notified after all midterm grades have been posted.
-If you are earning an “F” and failing to attend after the initial never attend deadline will be administratively withdrawn from that course.
+If your midterm grade is an “F” and you are failing to attend after the initial never attend deadline you will be administratively withdrawn from that course.
 The second disbursement will be based on midterm grades and continued attendance in registered classes.

 Loan funds will only be disbursed if you are registered for 6 or more credit hours in courses required for your major and all student requirements are complete at the time of each disbursement.
 If you drop below 6 credit hours before either disbursement of your loan is made, it will not be disbursed to you.

 What if I Stop Attending Class?

 If you do not complete all classes for which you enroll, federal regulations may require that we return a portion, or the full amount of the loan to your lender.
 In addition, before you stop attending Stark State at least half-time, or you graduate, you must complete an exit interview.

 When Do I Start Repayment on the Loan?

 Repayment of the principal and interest begins six months after you drop below 6 credit hours, withdraw or graduate.
 Students with an unsubsidized loan have the option of paying the interest while in school and keeping it current, or letting it accrue and having it capitalized.
 Contact the Direct Loan Servicer for more information.

 Give Yourself Credit and Do Not Default on Your Loan

 Making your student loan payments on time is one of the easiest ways to establish a good credit history.
 A good credit rating will serve you well as you go forward in life.